 - Preheat oven to Bake at 325 F degrees.
 Lightly drizzle the bottom of a 9" X 13" baking dish with olive oil and set aside.

-- In a large non-stick skillet, over medium heat, cook the crumbled sausages for a few minutes until they are brown, about 3 to 4 minutes.
+- In a large non-stick skillet, over medium heat, cook the crumbled sausages ( or sausage patties) for a few minutes until they are brown on both sides, about 3 to 4 minutes.
 Don't worry, they will finish cooking in the stuffing while baking in the oven.

 - Meanwhile, finely mince the onions using a mini chopper, or food processor.
 Set aside.